Chamber of Hungarian Auditors

 Accounting and bookkeeping regulations are contained within Act C of 2000 on Accounting (the Accounting Act) and its statutes as issued by the Ministry for National Economy (MNE).
 The Accounting Act is in effect Hungarian GAAP.
 The MNE has harmonized accounting regulations with the EU regulations that require the application of IFRS as endorsed by the European Commission (EU-endorsed IFRS) for financial statements of companies whose securities trade in a regulated securities market and permitted optional application of EU-endorsed IFRS for consolidated accounts of all companies within the scope of the Accounting Act that do not trade in the regulated market.
 In 2015, the MNE issued a resolution that expanded the application of EU-endorsed IFRS to individual accounts of Hungarian companies, such as financial institutions, companies whose securities trade in the European Economic Area, and companies subject to mandatory audits.

-With no legal authority to adopt accounting standards in this area, the MKVK indicates that it cooperates with the MNE in regards to IFRS adoption and implementation issues.
+With no legal authority to adopt accounting standards in this area, the MKVK indicates that it cooperates with the MNE in regard to IFRS adoption and implementation issues.
 For example, the MKVK had representatives participate in working groups that led to the 2015 resolution expanding IFRS application in the jurisdiction.

 The institute also reports that it raises awareness of the standards and supports implementation by including IFRS within its continuing professional development programs, its annual conference, and online course materials.
 The MKVK will also include IFRS-related technical issues and news within its Auditor’s Journal.
 Lastly, the MKVK has included a selection of “IFRS Experts” within its Committee of Technical Experts that can help address IFRS technical inquiries as they are raised by MKVK members.